When it comes to people forming immediate opinions of you, your business, services, or products, Google search results are king.

 Whoever created the offensive content at issue is your primary target.
 Successfully suing the content creator is often the only means by which removal from websites and Internet search result indexes can be accomplished.

 For example, if you are seeking the removal of a libelous Facebook post, sue the person who posted it, not Facebook.
 If you want to remove a short, 140 character tweet, sue the Twitter user behind it, not Twitter.
 And if your business wants to take down fake customer reviews, go after the actual author of reviews rather than the review site.
+If you are a business owner faced with defamatory online reviews, we recommend checking out our article, “Can a Company Sue for a Bad Review?”

 But identifying an anonymous poster is quite often not an easy or straight-forward process.
 Not everyone posts nasty and false attacks under their actual Facebook or Twitter accounts, or any easily identifiable moniker.
 Sometimes you have to use the legal process just to “unmask” and identify the anonymous attacker you need to sue.